-FREELOADING: A Book on Music Piracy and Creative Rights
+FREELOADING: A Book on the History of Music Piracy and Digital Copyright

 "A wonderful book that catches an encouraging shift in the zeitgeist." — David Byrne

-FREELOADING is a book that explores the implications of digital piracy and its insidious devaluation of creative work.
+FREELOADING explores the various implications of digital piracy and argues against its insidious devaluation of creative work.

-Written by Brooklyn-based author and activist Chris Ruen, the book features candid musician interviews (with members of TV On The Radio, The Hold Steady, Yeasayer and others) along with community-focused critiques of "freeloaders," a close look at the SOPA blackout protests, the good and bad of copyright law, and more.
+Written by Chris Ruen, the book features candid musician interviews (with members of TV On The Radio, The Hold Steady, Yeasayer and others), critiques of "freeloaders," a close look at the SOPA blackout protests, midwestern hockey riots, and more!

-Since its original publication, FREELOADING has helped fans, journalists and artists around the world to understand what side they are on amidst the ongoing tension between digital disruption and the desire for artists (and all workers) to be paid fairly for their work.
-This sprawling exploration draws idiosyncratic connections between Marshall McLuhan, early maps of the The New World, the American Oak Savanna and college hockey riots.
-Your views may not jibe with everything you read in FREELOADING, but as such it is sure to provoke a few new thoughts on our shared digital future.
+Since its original publication, FREELOADING has helped fans, journalists and artists around the world to understand what side they are on amidst the ongoing tension between digital disruption and ensuring the rights of artists—canaries in the coal mine for now common data breaches and social media accountability scandals.
+Love t or loathe it, the book is sure to provoke a few new thoughts on our shared digital future.

 Available in the US, UK, Spain, Australia, Canada, New Zealand and Latin America.